Employment Practices Liability Insurance

 Employees are protected under the Labour Code by paying a maximum of 4.5 times their average gross monthly earnings before the damage.
 In practice, this means that, for example, with a monthly wage of CZK 36,000, you may be required to pay up to CZK 156,000 in damages.
 As we have already stated above, the condition for the application of the statutory limit is that the damage is caused by negligence, i.e. by omission of work duties.
 This may occur, for example, if you do not park your company car overnight in the company garage as you are instructed to do, but leave it parked outside.

-Of course, the situation is completely different when there is intent on the part of the employee.
+Of course, the situation is completely different if the employee’s intent is intentional.
 In such a case, he or she is liable to pay the employer for actual damages, in the amount actually incurred by the employer.
 The same consequence arises if the damage was caused while drunk or under the influence of addictive substances.

 However, only the first case, i.e. damage caused negligently, can be insured.
 Of course, no insurance company will insure you for intentional acts.